Otto Stenberg

-Otto Stenberg (born 29 May 2005) is a Swedish professional ice hockey center for Frölunda HC of the Swedish Hockey League (SHL).
-He is considered one of the top prospects in the 2023 NHL Entry Draft.
+Otto Stenberg (born 29 May 2005) is a Swedish professional ice hockey center for Springfield Thunderbirds of the American Hockey League (AHL) as a prospect to the St. Louis Blues of the National Hockey League (NHL).
+He was drafted 25th overall by the Blues in the 2023 NHL entry draft.

 Playing career

 Stenberg played as youth within hometown club, Stenungsund HF, before moving to join Frölunda HC junior system.
 In the 2021–22 season, Stenberg had 35 points in 38 games for Frölunda's U20 team.

 He made his professional debut with Frölunda HC in the SHL during the following 2022–23 season.

+In the 2023–24 season, Stenberg appeared in 31 regular-season games for Frölunda HC, collecting three goals and six points.
+At the conclusion of the season, on 2 May 2024, Stenberg was signed by the St. Louis Blues to a three-year, entry-level contract.

 International play

 Stenberg represented Team Sweden as captain at the 2022 Hlinka Gretzky Cup, winning a silver medal.

+Personal life

+Stenberg's younger brothers, Ivar and Knut are both ice hockey players.